davidateeyore/ArduBot/README.md

 Maybe this could work with a Raspberry PiCO card programmed with python... dt 03APR2021 time has moved on, and the PiCO has a sibling with WiFi/Bluetooth - remote control becomes a lot easier; maybe a web interface or revamping the Delphi/Lazarus code.. dt 17MAR2024

+This project has taken a back seat in recent times.. dt 25AUG2024

 :fireworks: